abilian/nua/doc/src/dev/nua-config.md

 ## Section `port`

 Each element of this section must be declared with a name used as a key.
 The `web` key name is special and has default values (default to proxy port 443 or 80).
-Other port declaration must provide the proxyed port (port seen from the outside). keys for a port are:
+Other ports declarations must provide the proxyed port (port seen from the outside). keys for a port are:
-- `container` : port used by the application to publish its web data (in the container).
+- `container` : mandatory, port used by the application to publish its web data (in the container).
 Must be configured.
-- `host` : port used in local network.
+- `host` : optional, port used in local network.
 By default this port is chosen by the orchestrator and should not be defined by the configuration file.
 - `proxy` : public port proxyed by `nginx`.
 For the `web` port its default is 443.
-For other declared port the `proxy` value must be configured
+For other declared port the `proxy` value must be configured.
-- `protocol` : one of `tcp` or `udp`, default to `tcp`.
+- `protocol` : optional, one of `tcp` or `udp`, default to `tcp`.
-- `ssl` : one of `true` or `false`, default to `true` (if using `https` protocol for the published domain).
+- `ssl` : optional, one of `true` or `false`, default to `true` (if using `https` protocol for the published domain).

 - Example of the most common configuration structure